evanthegrayt/vagrant-box-wrapper/README.md

 prefer.

 ## Usage
-Currently, this command only comes with two unique commands: `switch` and `list`.
-Any other command, `vb` will assume it's a command meant for `vagrant` and will pass it as an argument to `vagrant`.
+Currently, this command only comes with two unique arguments: `switch` and `list`.
+Any other argument, `vb` will assume it's a command meant for `vagrant` and will pass it as an argument to `vagrant`.